 Pro-tip: Always send a thank you email to every buyer that you have met with.
 And don’t give up if they don’t respond immediately.
 Try to retain a relationship over time by sending them valuable industry information or new tour additions.

 If buyers are interested in your tours, chances are they they are going to do some further investigation about your tourism business.

 You’ve spent so much hard-work and effort on your promotional material for the actual event — so much so that you’ve impressed some buyers!

 They go back to the office and look up your tours, and they click on your website.

-There decision will largely be based on your website.
+Their decision will largely be based on your website.

-If you have a bad website that’s out-dated, hard to navigate through or just lacks clarity – I can almost guarantee you that you will instantaneously lose the buyer’s interest.
+If you have a bad website that’s outdated, hard to navigate through, or just lacks clarity, I can almost guarantee you that you will instantaneously lose the buyer’s interest.

 So before you go to any trade show or event, make sure that your online footprint (namely your website) is your biggest weapon when defending the quality of the tours that you offer.